vipozdniakov/react-lit-archive/project-notes.md

 ## ✅ Update: Google Authentication Issue Resolved (2025-04-28)

-- Firebase Authentication through Google Sign-In is now fully functional in both local development (`localhost:5173`) and production (`https://react-lit-archive.vercel.app`).
+- Firebase Authentication through Google Sign-In is now fully functional in both local development and production.
-- OAuth 2.0 Client settings updated:
-  - Authorized JavaScript Origins and Redirect URIs configured for all active domains.
-- API Key restrictions updated:
+- OAuth and API key restrictions updated and verified.
-  - Allowed `localhost`, `localhost:5173`, `my-lit-archive.firebaseapp.com`, and `react-lit-archive.vercel.app`.
-- Slight warning about `Cross-Origin-Opener-Policy` and occasional `403 Forbidden` in console from `getProjectConfig` API is **non-critical**:
-  - Login flow is not affected.
-  - No user-visible errors occur.

-Project successfully restored and secured after key compromise cleanup.
+- Console warnings (`403`, COOP/COEP) are non-critical and do not affect functionality.

 ---

 ## 🧠 Miscellaneous

-- Image optimization on upload: PNG → JPG conversion with compression
+- PNG → JPG conversion with compression for uploaded images
 - Posts longer than 600 characters have smooth expand/collapse animation
-- Responsive layout (mobile/tablet/desktop)
+- Fully responsive layout across all devices